Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/08-child-components/game-catalog/README.md

 }

 ```
 ### Step 9.
+Notifying Parent

 We need a way that the child notifies the parent that a change has ocurred.
 We are going to use @Output to achieve this.

 __src/app/games/game-list/game-list.component.html__